tranha31/pic-app/README.md

 Change file .env and appsettings.json with your connect

-Run Solution BE.PICBIN.API with multi project: BE.PICBIN.API and RegisterWorker Run server python with cmd: `python app.py`
+Run Solution BE.PICBIN.API with multi project: BE.PICBIN.API, BE.PICBIN.Notification and RegisterWorker </br>
+Run server python with cmd: `python app.py`
 Run web application with cmd: `npm start`